SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_EPM_Manager.md

    - **Period Length**: Indicates how long a period takes (e.g. 4 minutes).
 This period should be seen as the periodicity for the generation of Agama files.

-   - **Period Margin**: Indicates how long the driver should wait before starting the aggregation cycle.
+   - **Period Margin**: Indicates how long the connector should wait before starting the aggregation cycle.
 There are two different margins, depending on the type of the element you are configuring (FE or BE).
 After the period margin has passed, data will be written into the parameter tables.

 1. Also on the **Configurations** page, specify the **Provisioning Share Location LPI Folder** and **Provisioning Share Location SDP Folder** and add the credentials to access these folders.

 1. On the **Configurations** page, you can also define the path where the FE Manager can create **logging files**.
 These will contain information on the inconsistencies that the FE Manager encounters when trying to build the infrastructure topology diagram.

 When you have configured the FE Manager element, you can configure a **BE Manager**.
-The driver includes logic to facilitate the creation of a BE Manager.
+The connector includes logic to facilitate the creation of a BE Manager.
 To do this, follow these steps:

 1. Restart the element.
 After the restart, the FE Manager will check the paths where provisioning is configured and read how many counties there are at most.
 It will then check if any have already been configured.